Citizen Contribution to Local Public Services: Field Experiments in Institutions incorporating Social Information

 He teaches undergraduate and postgraduate modules at Exeter including topics in public policy, British and comparative politics, quantitative methods and on the Exeter MPA programme, and supervises PhD students.
 He conducts research with partners including public organisations in the UK and internationally.
 He teaches and runs events about how public service organisations can better connect and communicate with citizens and service uers.

 list of publications at google scholar:

-1) The implications of policy trends and changes on government organisation and capacity, including the implications of different forms of Brexit for the UK state's competence and capacity.
-This interest builds on previous research on structural change within public organisations as part of the ESRC funded 'Structure and Organisation of Government' project (see below) and work on the causes and effects of public management leadership change on organisational performance, including the ESRC chief executive succession project outlined below.
+4) The implications of policy trends and changes on government organisation and capacity, including the effect of Brexit on the UK state.
+This interest builds on previous research on structural change within public organisations as part of the ESRC funded 'Structure and Organisation of Government' project and work on the causes and effects of public management leadership change on organisational performance, including the ESRC funded chief executive succession project.

-Short Bio: Following his undergraduate BA in Philosophy, Politics and Economics at St Anne's College, University of Oxford he completed his MSc (with Distinction) and PhD in the Department of Government at the London School of Economics, University of London.
+Short Bio: Following his undergraduate BA in Philosophy, Politics and Economics at St Anne's College, University of Oxford he completed his MSc and PhD in the Department of Government at the London School of Economics, University of London.
 He has held academic posts at LSE (lecturer) and at Exeter (lecturer, senior lecturer and reader).
 He has also worked in HM Treasury on an academic placement and with bodies including the World Bank, OECD, UK National Audit Office and Audit Commission.
-He supervises several PhD students and teaches courses on the Exeter MPA programme, runs methods courses and teaches about the politics of public services.

 James, O., Petrovsky, N., Moseley, A. and Boyne, G.A..
 2016. ’The Politics of Agency Death: Ministers and the Survival of Government Agencies in a Parliamentary System.’
 British Journal of Political Science.46 (4) pp. 763-784